rihbyne/rihbyne.github.io/content/blog/softwares/loopback-explore.md

 Slug: loopback-explore
 Tags: nodejs, enterprise, restapi, javascript, js, open source, framework
 Authors: Rihan Pereira
-Summary: This post gives a walk through on a enterprise acclaimed nodejs framework
+Summary: A walk through on a enterprise acclaimed nodejs framework

 The below figure is an illustration of sophisticated NodeJS API Framework called loopback, which is used for building serious service APIs.
 Loopback is supported and crafted by Strongloop, an IBM company.
 I have